dscape/rewrite/README.md

                      </routes>
      Dispatches to : /resource/users.xqy?action=enabled&id=dscape

 If you are curious about the DELETE - it's simply there to allow you to disable a user the RESTful way.
-If you don't pass the `for` attribute then  GET will be created.
+If you don't pass the `for` attribute then  GET will be the default.

 ####  1.3.1.2. set
-Another type of action you might ned to add are global actions, e.g. searching all users in full text.
+Another type of action you might need to add are global actions, e.g. searching all users in full text.

 We call this a set include and express it as follows: